 Requirements for Stockholder to bring Business and Nominations Before an Annual Meeting.
 Our bylaws provide that, for stockholder nominations to the Board or other business to be considered at the 2020 Annual Meeting, the stockholder must have given timely notice thereof in writing to the Secretary at Rhythm Pharmaceuticals, Inc., 500 Boylston Street, 11th Floor, Boston, MA 02116 between February 20, 2020 and March 21, 2020 (assuming the date of our 2020 Annual Meeting is not so advanced or delayed as described in our bylaws).
-To be timely for the 2020 Annual Meeting, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the previous year's annual meeting, except that if the annual meeting is scheduled more than 30 days before or 60 days after such anniversary date, we must receive the notice not later than the close of business on the 10th day following the day on which we first provide notice or public disclosure of the date of the meeting.
+To be timely for the 2020 Annual Meeting, the stockholder's notice must be delivered to or mailed and received by us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the previous year's annual meeting, except that if the annual meeting is scheduled more than 30 days before or 60 days after such anniversary date, we must receive the notice not later than the close of the date of the meeting.
 Such notice must provide the information required by Section 2.12 of the bylaws with respect to each nomination or matter the stockholder proposes to bring before the 2020 Annual Meeting.